Board of Directors

 Brian is a 1996 graduate of Mansfield University and has a BS in Geography with an emphasis on Environmental Science and a minor in Biology.
 He has been the Watershed Specialist for the Crawford County Conservation District since 2000.
 He has been active in a number of watershed associations around Crawford County assisting with projects including fishing tournaments, lake monitoring, and in-lake habitat improvement projects.
 He also enjoys spending a good portion of his time around and on Pymatuning Reservoir fishing, hunting, and kayaking.
 Brian has served as a board member with the Pennsylvania Lake Management Society since 2001.
 He has spent most as a Western Regional Director and served one term as President Elect, President, and then Past-President.

 Milt Ostrofsky, Western Regional Director

-Milt has attended PALMS conferences and given presentations off and on for about 15 years.
-He has served as a regional director for 4 yrs.
+Milt has attended PALMS conferences and given presentations off and on for many years.
+He has served as a regional director since 2010.
 Milt has an undergraduate degree in zoology from the University of Vermont and a Master's and Ph.D. degree in biology (focus on limnology) from the University of Waterloo.
 He did a 2-year post-doctoral fellowship at McGill University applying phosphorus loading models to subarctic lakes.
 Milt's work experience includes the Vermont Department of Water Resources, and environmental consulting with Sheppard T. Powell Associates.
-He has been a professor of biology at Allegheny College for the past 32 years, teaching courses in ecology, limnology, and statistics.
+He has been a professor of biology at Allegheny College for the past 30+ years, teaching courses in ecology, limnology, and statistics.
 When he has free time, Milt enjoys hiking, camping, boating, reading American history and philosophy, and gardening.
 Lake Champlain is his favorite lake.